iot-lab/meshblu/README.md

 	./install.sh start

-To run "non-daemon" with logs in your terminal:

-	docker-compose up
+To stop everything:

+	./install.sh stop

 To check it works:

 	pip install pytest
 	pytest

+To run "non-daemon" with logs in your terminal:

+	docker-compose up

 Issues